gislab-npo/gislab/README.md

 ### Built-in automatic WebGIS viewer
-One of the nice features of GIS LAB is WebGIS viewer application which is automatically generated for each user's QGIS project.
+One of the nice features of gis.lab is WebGIS viewer application which is automatically generated for each user's QGIS project.
 Simply save a QGIS project and all file data to '~/Share/<USERNAME>' directory with setting these required configuration:
  * use relative paths (File > Project Properties > General > Save paths).
 The safest way is to save Your data and project